Peoria Chiefs: Current franchise

-The Peoria Suns were established in 1983.
+The Peoria Suns began play in 1983 when the Danville Suns relocated to Peoria from Danville, Illinois.
 They played their home games at Meinen Field, built in 1968, near the Bradley University campus.
 The team's name was changed to the Chiefs in 1984.
 The 1984 team was managed by future Major League Baseball manager Joe Maddon.

 The 1988 team, managed by future major league manager Jim Tracy, was the subject of Joseph Bosco's book The Boys Who Would Be Cubs.

 Meinen Field was renovated before the 1992 season and renamed Vonachen Stadium in honor of Chiefs owner Pete Vonachen.
 The team moved to Dozer Park in downtown Peoria on May 24, 2002.
 During the new park's first year, the team set a franchise attendance record of 254,407 and won the Midwest League championship.

 Former Cubs catcher Jody Davis managed the 2006 team.

 Baseball Hall of Famer Ryne Sandberg was hired to manage the 2007 Chiefs, which went 71–68 and finished the second half 40–30 in a tie for the division title, but missed the playoff on a tiebreaker.
 The team set a new season attendance record of 259,794, an average of 3,800 per game.
 Sandberg returned to manage the Chiefs in 2008.
 The team set a Midwest League single-game attendance record on July 29, 2008, when the Chiefs drew a crowd of 32,103 to Wrigley Field in Chicago for a game against the Kane County Cougars.

 The Chiefs' affiliation with the Cubs ended after the 2012 season, and they entered into a player-development contract with the St. Louis Cardinals.

 Under Major League Baseball's restructuring of Minor League Baseball in 2021, the Chiefs were organized into the High-A Central.
 In 2022, the High-A Central became known as the Midwest League, the name used by the regional circuit before the 2021 reorganization.

+The team is owned by Peoria Chiefs Community Baseball LLC.